Nwakakukaks/superhack/README.md

 **Please note**: This alpha version of the application is for testing and development purposes only.
 The final version may differ significantly in terms of features, appearance, and functionality.

-# Blocks: Smart Contracts Manager
+# Blocks: Smart Contracts Deployer and Manager

 <p align="center">
     <img width="600px" src="docs/screenshots/blocks-connect.png" alt="Intro Screenshot">